African Movement of Working Children and Youth: Reach

-AMWCY has gained the support of ECOWAS, Save the Children, Plan, ILO and UNESCO and it has branches in 21 countries, including Angola, Benin, Burkina Faso, Burundi, Cameroon, Chad, Côte d'Ivoire, Democratic Republic of Congo, Ethiopia, Gambia, Guinea, Guinea Bissau, Madagascar, Mali, Mauritania, Niger, Nigeria, Rwanda, Senegal, Togo and Zimbabwe.
+The MAEJT (formerly referred to in English as the AMWCY) has gained the support of ECOWAS, Save the Children, Plan International, ILO, Terre des Hommes, Ignite Philanthropy, UNESCO and the Oak Foundation among others.
+As of 2026, has branches in the following 28 countries Angola, Benin, Burkina Faso, Burundi, Cameroon, Central Africa, Chad, Côte d'Ivoire, Democratic Republic of Congo, Ethiopia, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Madagascar, Mali, Mauritania, Niger, Nigeria, Rwanda, Senegal, Sierra Leone,Tanzania, Togo, Zambia and Zimbabwe.

-The AMWCY has also established relationships with similar organizations in other parts of the world (for example India and South America) and AMWCY delegates have been invited to several international meetings about minors and their rights, such as the 1996 Unicef convention on minor labour in Africa and the 2002 special UN session on infancy.
+The MAEJT has also established relationships with similar organizations in other parts of the world (for example India and South America) and MAEJT delegates have been invited to several international meetings about minors and their rights, such as the 1996 UNICEF convention on minor labour in Africa and the 2002 special UN session on infancy.